-The City was served by four distinct sources of supply in 2023.
-The 17,000 acre Santa Fe Watershed provides surface runoff to the Santa Fe River where it is stored in the McClure and Nichols Reservoir prior to treatment.
-Surface water from the Santa Fe River and Rio Grande is treated through con- ventional and advanced treatment processes at the Can-yon Road Water Treatment Plant and Buckman Regional Water Treatment Plant (BRWTP) (separate Water System NM3502826), respectively.
+The City is served by four distinct sources of supply.
+The 17.000-acre Santa Fe Watershed provides surface runoff to the Santa Fe River where it is stored in the McClure and Nichols Reservoir prior to treatment.
+Surface water from the Santa Fe River and Rio Grande are treated through conventional and advanced treatment processes at the Canyon Road Water Treatment Plant and Buckman Regional Water Treatment Plant (BRWTP) (separate Water System NM3502826), respectively.
 The City Well Field is located in close proximity to the Santa Fe River and consists of 6 active wells located within the City limits of Santa Fe.
 The Buckman Well Field consists of 13 wells located near the Rio Grande, approximately 15 miles northwest of Santa Fe.
 All four sources are treated with chlorine for protection of customers against disease-causing microorganisms (pathogens), including bacteria and viruses.
 Fluoride is added to the water supply as needed to benefit the community as recommended by public health professionals.

-In 2011, the Buckman Direct Diversion (BDD) Project surface water supply was successfully integrated into the municipal distribution system and operated in conjunction with the City's pre-existing sources of supply throughout 2023, The surface water treated at the BRWTP is taken directly from the Rio Grande.
+In 2011, the Buckman Direct Diversion (BDD) Project surface water supply was successfully integrated into the municipal distribution system and operated in conjunction with the City's pre-existing sources of supply throughout 2024.
+The surface water treated at the BRWTP is taken directly from the Rio Grande.
 BDD not only improves sustainability for the area but also increases the City's resilience under drought conditions, replacing current groundwater pumping that cannot be sustained, and making the City's wells available as drought and emergency reserves.